RJbalikian/SPRIT-HVSR/sprit/resources/hvsrscripts/Readme.md

 Type `Ctrl + s` to save and `ctrl + x` to exit nano and return to your terminal.

+You will need to install the `screen` tool for this to work.
+Your shake will need to be connected to the internet.

+`sudo apt install screen`

 ## Reboot
 Enter the following command to reboot your Shake: